 Note: We are using a rice cake/mochi machine for this recipe.
 We will try to attempt a recipe in the future without the need for a machine for anyone who doesn’t have access to a rice cake/mochi machine.

-Gluten-free dessert or snack option
+Gluten-free, vegan, and vegetarian dessert or snack option

 Yes!
 This is a gluten-free dessert or snack option!
 Score!
 Enjoy these sweet and sticky rice cakes by themselves as a dessert, for breakfast, or a sweet snack.
 They are gluten-free and a healthier option than most sweet treats.
 The rice cake machine does most of the work.
 The whole family, including kids, is going to love these Korean sweet rice cakes!

 We are soaking and pounding sweet rice with our rice cake/mochi machine.
 This is as authentic as it gets!
 This recipe may take a bit of time to produce, however, it really doesn’t since most of the time is just soaking the sweet rice.
 The machine does all of the hard work for you!
 If you love rice cakes as we do, then we highly recommend investing in a rice cake/mochi machine.

 These rice cakes are coated on the outside in a black sesame mixture.
 It’s a simple mixture made of black sesame seeds, salt, and sugar.
 It really gives the chewy sweet rice cakes a nutty profile, with a slight crunch.
 It is so good!

 Korean sweet rice cakes for celebrations